1T/InventoryCalculator/README.md

-# projectbase
+# ssmtest
 A generalized template of a project to be used as a project starter.
-To use this project as the base, simply replace all instances of `projectbase` and `ProjectBase` with your app's name and you should get a base deployable stack.
+To use this project as the base, simply replace all instances of `ssmtest` and `ProjectBase` with your app's name and you should get a base deployable stack.
 \
 \
 Endpoints: